-Under the project, Hero MotoCorp has been supporting education and training institutes that prepare the youth to become employable in various trades in the automotive sector, especially the two-wheeler industry, in addition to facilitating various short-term courses in accounting, retail, sales, marketing, fashion designing and computer programming.
+Under the project, we at Hero MotoCorp have also been supporting education and training institutes that prepare the youth to become employable in various trades in the automotive sector, especially the two-wheeler industry, in addition to facilitating various short-term courses in accounting, retail, sales, marketing, fashion designing and computer programming.
 Communication skills, financial literacy, and developing the attitude and ability to adapt to an organised working environment are also part of the curriculum in these courses.